Advancing Americans’ Health, Supporting Their Well-Being

 About The Author

 Uni Blake is a scientific adviser in regulatory and scientific affairs at API.
 As a toxicologist her focus includes exposure and risk assessments as they relate to environmental and public health.
-Uni graduated from the College Wooster with a bachelors in chemistry and the American University with a masters in toxicology.
+Uni graduated from the College of Wooster with a bachelors in chemistry and the American University with a masters in toxicology.
 Currently, she is working on a doctorate in Public Health in Environmental and Occupation Health at George Washington University.
 She lives in the Northern Neck of Virginia with her husband and children, where she enjoys working in the yard and taking care of her flower and vegetable gardens.